OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 ### Performance and scalability analysis plots

-An example set of plots that are produced by the `cilkscale.py` script is shown below.
+An example set of plots produced by the `cilkscale.py` script is shown below.
 In this example, the instrumented application is a parallel quicksort and the Cilkscale API was used to analyze one program region (tagged as "sampled_qsort" in the relevant call to `wsp_dump()`) in addition to the whole